Suffused with Light ~ A Short Story by Allen Kopp

 “I couldn’t take care of a kid,” she said, sobbing.
 “I hated to do it but I couldn’t go on any longer.”

-He stood right in front of her and he knew then that she didn’t see him.
+He stood right in front of her and still she didn’t look at him.

 Somebody came quietly up behind him and touched him on the shoulder.
-When he turned to look, he saw a man whose face was suffused with light.
+When he turned to look, he saw a man whose face was a bright spot of light.
 He could only see the outline of the head, ears and a neat brown haircut.

-As the man led him away with a gentle pressure on the shoulder, he turned to look again at his mother.
+As the man began to lead him away with a gentle pressure on the shoulder, Phillip turned for a last look at his mother, who saw and heard nothing.